 Grilling season is officially here.
 But as the weather heats up, so does the risk of foodborne illness.
-Casey Bjoralt, a dietitian at Sanford Medical Center Fargo, explains how to stay safe and healthy during grill outs and picnics this summer.
+Casey Bjoralt, a dietitian at Sanford Medical Center Fargo, explains how to stay safe and healthy during your backyard barbecues and picnics in the park.

 Any meats should be kept in a cooler with ice for no longer than three to four hours before being cooked.
 Coolers that are more full tend to stay cold longer than ones that are partially filled, so be sure to continue refilling with ice.